 The location is one of the strong points of the whole production: the Timberline Hotel is a fascinating structure that shows all the level design capability of One-O-One Games.
 A labyrinthine place with which it is not difficult to familiarize yourself as the adventure progresses.
 The building, especially if you are a movie lover, brings the famous to mind without too much effort Overlook Hotel by Shining: in addition to the choice of tapestries, the most savvy do not fail to grasp the obvious homage to the film by Kubrick, located behind the reception desk.

-The sound sector is definitely the flagship of the title: a simply extraordinary binaural audio that faithfully gives you back the feeling of every step of the protagonist and of every creaking of the structure, contributing to create a decidedly convincing atmosphere of solitude.
+The sound sector is definitely the flagship of the title: a simply extraordinary binaural audio that faithfully gives you back the feeling of every step of the protagonist and of every creaking of the structure, helping to create a decidedly convincing atmosphere of solitude.
 Continuing the adventure, these elements are fundamental for building a tension that grows up to cut itself with the knife, managing to keep you in suspense on more than one occasion, without the help of the notorious (and shabby) jumpscare so abused by titles of this genre.

 Precisely because of the amazing immersiveness in the gaming environment that the developers managed to convey, however, in the end it remains a little bitter in the mouth for the short duration of the experience: while dedicating yourself to exploring a little more than necessary, you will hardly take more than 3 to 4 hours to complete the game.
 A real shame to note that the care dedicated to the setting does not correspond to an adequate interaction with it, since this is confined to a few elements of the scenario that can be examined and largely irrelevant to the gameplay.